developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutSimulScanAPI/index.md

 		import com.symbol.emdk.simulscan.SimulScanStatusData;

     Then you must make the activity to implement following interfaces:
 	* Implement [EMDKListener](/emdk-for-android/4-1/api/core/EMDKManager-EMDKListener) for using EMDKManager.
-Use Eclipse's Content Assist to implement the unimplemented functions of `onOpened` and `onClosed`.
 	* Implement [SimulScanReader.DataListerner](/emdk-for-android/4-1/api/simulscan/SimulScanReader-DataListerner), which is an interface for notifying client applications when the scan data is available.
 Override its `onData` method to receive the scanned data.
 	* Implement [SimulScanReader.StatusListerner](/emdk-for-android/4-1/api/simulscan/SimulScanReader-StatusListerner), which is an interface for notifying client applications to notify scan events.
 Override its `onStatus` method to receive status of any SimulScan operation that would be performed in the application.
 	* Implement [View.OnClickListener](http://developer.android.com/reference/android/view/View.OnClickListener.html) and override its `onClick` method to handle on click of buttons.
 	* Implement [AdapterView.OnItemSelectedListener](http://developer.android.com/reference/android/widget/AdapterView.OnItemSelectedListener.html) and override its `onItemSelected` and `onNothingSelected` methods for handling spinner.

-	> Note: If you are using Android Studio, press CTRL+ALT+O or CMD+ALT+O to organize imports.
-	>
-	> OR
-	>
-	> If you are using Eclipse with ADT, press CTRL+SHFT+O or CMD+SHFT+O to organize imports.

         :::java
         public class MainActivity extends Activity implements EMDKManager.EMDKListener,